LeonardLeroy/Fallout-Terminal-Configuration/README.md

 6. Save the changes and exit the editor.
 In **nano**, press **CTRL + X**, then **Y** to confirm the changes, and press **Enter** to save.

-Once you’ve completed this step, every time you open a new terminal session, the Vault Boy ASCII Art will appear, giving your terminal that familiar Fallout vibe.
+Once you’ve completed this step, every time you open a new terminal session, the Vault Boy ASCII Art will appear, giving your terminal that familiar Fallout vibe!

 ### 3. Add a loading page